D.C. 1990 — PRESENT

 Anyway, the city was prosperous and the denizens were accomplished, intelligent and one would think that they needed to hear some live music to unwind after a hard day of battling budget cutters.
 As one of the several self-designated “Chocolate Cities” in the country, there was certainly no danger of the city itself being too white.
 So I figured I could kind of day-job my way around town, and go off on trips in between them.
 And I could and I did.

 The city, being over 50 percent African-American, wasn’t of course completely prosperous.
 The income disparity between black and white residents was and is the highest in the United States.
 The U.S. Census puts black median income at less than one-third of that of whites, or $37,891 to for white families, $127,369 for whites.
 This is not good for a society in the long-term, but for me it meant that there were at least affordable rooms available, if I didn’t mind living in the ghetto.
 I didn’t, of course, and I never have, so I took a furnished room on 11th Street Northwest, a walk of a mile or so to Adams-Morgan, one of D.C.’s nightlife neighborhoods.
 It was an okay neighborhood, but, like most ghettos, there weren’t too many shops or cafes or pretty much anything else.
-There was a once-thriving business district further up 11th, and I knew this because all of the first-floor real estate was a boarded up shop.
+There was a once-thriving business district further up 11th, and I knew this because all of the first-floor real estate was a slew of boarded up shops.
 Dope dealers hung out here and there, winos passed out in what were once doorways and even the liquor stores seemed to be having a hard time of it.
 But my first morning there, I got treated to something anthropological.

 Just outside my window, in an abandoned garage in the alley, some enterprising fellow had set up a still.
 Not the Appalachian kind; it was just a stash for a batch of liquor he sold before the liquor stores opened.
 His target demographic was the guys who couldn’t possibly wait until 9:00 am to start their day’s boozing, so it wasn’t a particularly refined crowd.
 Their speech was slurred, they were argumentative, and what ideas I could make out were pedestrian.
 But they all spoke at the same time, and it all seemed to be a variation on the word “motherfucker,” or “muvfuggah.”
 By the time it all wafted up to my window it sounded like a muvfuggah chorus in some opera.
 The Twilight of da Muvfuggahz, something like that.
 One of the other room renters apologized for the “sinful noise” every morning, but I told him that I truly enjoyed it, and if my window had opened out on the street I would wake up to the sound of trucks shifting into first gear.